-As shown in Figures 17 and 18, the basic layout of the pretarsus, and the distribution of associated setal types, have been consistent in the salticids that I have examined in detail.
-With the exception of Salticus, however, all of these were members of a single subfamily, the Dendryphantinae.
+As shown in Figures 24-25, the basic layout of the pretarsus, and the distribution of associated setal types, have been consistent in the salticids that I have examined in detail.
+With the exception of Salticus, however, all of these were members of a single salticoid subfamily, the Dendryphantinae.